Zero-Day Audio DeepFake Detection via Retrieval Augmentation and Profile Matching: Conclusion

 \section{Conclusion}

-In this study, we addressed zero-day attacks in audio deepfake detection, where systems must use existing knowledge to rapidly handle unseen attacks.
-We have introduced an effective strategy based on knowledge databases and retrieval augmentation, with various retrieval and ensemble methods, without any manner of fine-tuning or additional training.
+In this study, we have addressed zero-day attacks in audio deepfake detection, where systems must use existing knowledge to rapidly handle unseen attacks.
+We have introduced an retrieval augmentation framework based on knowledge databases and various related strategies, without any manner of fine-tuning or additional training.
 The framework uses both state-of-the-art CM and voice profile representations.
-Leveraging DE2024 with various length of segments, we found that the proposed method, especially when using both representations and statistics of retrieved data directly for ensemble, achieves competitive performance against fine-tuned CM models.
-Future work may explore acquiring temporal information via frame-level SSL features, leveraging profile information more effectively, and extending the framework to multi-classification ADD-related tasks.
+Leveraging DE2024 with various duration conditions, we have found that the proposed method, especially when combining SSL and profile features from the retrieved data, achieves competitive performance.

+Finally, we have evaluated the framework on the cross-database scenario and show that the even training-free approach leveraging knowledge databases may be affected by domain mismatch.
+Future work may explore acquiring temporal information via frame-level SSL features, modeling profile information more effectively, and extending the framework to multi-classification ADD-related tasks.